mclemmer7/Pico-Daylight/README.md

 3. Set station mode with `AT+CWMODE=1`
 4. Get MAC address with `AT+CIPSTAMAC?`
 5. <i>Optional: The WiFi can be connected directly via terminal using `AT+CWJAP=“SSID”,”Password”` (include quotes)</i>

+## Final Comments
+We were able to connect the Raspberry Pi Pico to WiFi with the ESP8266 module, but were not able to get the current time from the internet.
+The current time is the only thing that is effected by this and it will start at 12:00 AM every time it recieves battery power.
+If the alarm clock is plugged into a laptop, it will recieve the current time.